kingchappers/devBlog/src/markdownPages/tutorials/securityTools/nmap.md

 * *-sS* - This is a TCP SYN scan.
 This is the default scan type when an option is not specified and will send SYN packets, without opening a full connection.
 This is often referred to as a *'half open'* scan.
 This technique tends to be very quick as you're not relying on connections to be fully established before scanning the next port/host.
 * *-sU* - This is a UDP scan.
 This is useful for scanning targets that may have services utilising UDP, such as DNS or DHCP.
 * *-sA* - This defines and ACK scan, where this flag is set in the packet.
 * *-sX* - This initiates an Xmas scan.
 This sets the FIN, PSH, and URG flags in the packet.
-This style of scan, and some others, are useful if you need to get through a non-stateful firewall.
+This style of scan, and some others, are useful if you need to getX through a non-stateful firewall.
 * *-T4* - This defines the timing parameters of the scan (how quickly packets are sent).
 The options range from 0-5, 0 being the slowest.
 The options are defined as follows: paranoid|sneaky|polite|normal|aggressive|insane.

 <br/><br/>